Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 FAQs

-Here are some of the frequently asked questions about blog categories list and different types of blogs.
+Here are some frequently asked questions about the blog categories list and the different types of blogs.

-Self-hosted WordPress is the best CMS (Content management system) in the world and offers plenty of themes and plugins to smoothly run your blog or website.ย
+Self-hosted WordPress is the best CMS (Content management system) in the world and offers plenty of themes and plugins to help you run your blog or website smoothly.ย

 Yes, blogging is profitable.
 The key to blogging success is to differentiate yourself with quality content and products.